jefftriplett/markdownurl2print/README.md

 # markdown-url-2-print

-Quick and simple app to render a Markdown document into both a reader and friend friendly format
+Simple app to render a Markdown document into both a reader and printer friendly format.

     http://markdownurl2print.herokuapp.com/?url=